mcfreund/stroop-rsa/readme.md

 # RSA of color-word Stroop

-Repository for manuscript
+Repository for manuscript XXXXXX

-Submitted for publication, 2020-10-21
+Submitted for publication, 2020-10-2X

 ---